gialarconv/SeriesAI/README.md

 Generalized the item name to CollectibleItem for scalability – so it could be a gem today, a coin tomorrow, or anything else in the future.
 Enhanced its collection effect using DOTween animations for an engaging user experience.

+# Enemy AI

+The basis for the creation of the enemy was very similar to that of the player, making use of the state pattern, it was possible to design a simple but robust enemy that has 2 states, patrolling and attacking, the simple fact of touching you makes you lose immediately.

 # Player Movement on Moving Platforms

 Challenge: The player didn't move along with the platform.